-To find out more about Trade Unions, go to: www.worksmart.org.uk/unionfinder.
+To find out more about Trade Unions, go to: www.worksmart.org.uk/tools/union-finder

-MY EMPLOYER SAYS THEY DON'T PAY FOR TRIAL SHIFTS.
+MY EMPLOYER SAYS THEY DON'T PAY FORTRIAL SHIFTS.
 ARE THEY CORRECT?

 There is no such thing as a 'trial shift' in employment law, and you are entitled to be paid for the hours that you have worked.